 - First, rub the dark stained area with steel wool and mineral spirits.

-- Next, wet the rag with vinegar and lay it over the stain.
+- Next, wet the rag with white vinegar and lay it over the stain.
 Allow it to sit for several moments.

 - If this lightened the stain, repeat as necessary.
 If it did not seem to work, wipe off the vinegar and move on to step 5.